Shipping is included on most mainland UK orders. For international shipping information, please contact us.

 A bit of fun & info -If you have an interest in ceramics a good programme to watch at the moment on TV is BBC1 One’s ‘pottery throw down’.
 This will give you a little understanding of the material.
 I recently had someone tell me it was like using icing sugar for cake decoration!

-Here are some original artworks by my Skylark Galleries colleagues who also are inspired by the human form.
+Here is some affordable art by my Skylark Galleries colleagues who also are inspired by the human form.

 Porcelain and Oxides27 x14 cms£175